The Kabbala is the unofficial jewish mystics. The kabbalists look at the bible from an esoteric standpoint and search for the hidden allegories.

 The 22 letters of the Thora have been added to 22 steps of consiousness of the 22 tarotcards.

-The Schem ham-meforasch (tetragrammaton) is the divine synthesis of vibrations and can only be experienced.
+The Schem ham-meforasch (tetragrammaton), which is comparable to the Nada, is the divine synthesis of vibrations and can only be experienced.
 Creation can be expressed by certain vibrations.
 Combinations of letters like "ONG - NGA" stand for the good and the evil.
-There are others and similar vibrations and also names of god.
+There are others and similar vibrations and also other names of god.
 All that is the secret science of Quabbalah.

-The Schem (Tetragrammaton) is comparable with the greece Logos and the hinduist Shabda of the Ishvara -Tattwa (Omkara, Nada).
-On the buddhic plane is another impure pranava which is a viration of the maya - ethers.
+On the buddhic plane is another impure pranava which is a vibration of the maya - ethers, which generate the Qlippoth.

 Mantras with the mit der ending "NGA" are not used in india.
-A truie master gives Mantras - like 'ong namo'.
+A true master gives Mantras - like 'ong namo'.
 Hrim und Hring are traditional Mantrams to control the Maya.
+The syllable "Ong" is not only used within 'Ong namo'.

 The order of the letters is also important.
 The Sepher Jezirah discusses accordingly all combinations of JHV to VHJ.